-This is what So Energy does well, they respond to their customers quickly and clearly.
-When there is a mistake or a misunderstanding, they take responsibility for misunderstandings or mistakes.
-This approach encourages customers to trust them.
+This is what So Energy does well, it responds to customers quickly and clearly.
+When there is a mistake or a misunderstanding, So Energy takes responsibility for misunderstandings or mistakes.
+This approach encourages customers to trust the supplier.

 Rates were sent promptly [...]
 When the welcome pack arrived it displayed prices different to the quote.

-Here at The Switch, this is the level of customer care we like to see from independent renewable energy suppliers.
-So Energy is showing their larger competitors how it’s done.
+This is the level of customer care we like to see from renewable energy suppliers.
+So Energy is showing its larger competitors how it’s done.

 2. Tariffs & Prices

-Good customer service will only get you so far in the fickle world of energy supply.
+Good customer service, however, will only get you so far.
 To get customers through the door, energy companies like So Energy need to be able to provide renewable tariffs with competitive pricing.
-Let’s take a look at how So Energy gas and electricity pricing fares against some of its similarly sized competitors.

 Put simply, the provider's pricing is competitive and So Energy reviews reflect this.
 Customers sign up because of its competitive pricing and they seem to be staying because it remains competitive: